Gandii Baat Is Back With A BANG; Season 3 Is All About Love & Lust

 Honeymoon On Wheels

-Honeymoon On Wheels is a one of its kind episode that follows Laxmi as she is one a journey to find her long lost love Neeraj.
-Travelling through a Honeymoon bus, the episode is filled with endearing moments of love and acceptance.
+Honeymoon On Wheels is a one of its kind episode that follows Laxmi as she is on a journey to find her long-lost love Neeraj.
+Travelling on a 'Honeymoon' bus, the episode is filled with endearing moments of love and acceptance.

 Sonam Chadh Gaye

-The fourth story is a riveting story of a family who is caught in the midst of a series of unfortunate events.
-Revolving around the theme of lust for power and love, Satyaprakash and Sumitra are caught in a web of ignorance and lies that led to consequences that alters their life forever.
+The fourth story is a riveting story of a family which is caught in the midst of a series of unfortunate events.
+Revolving around the theme of lust for power and love, Satyaprakash and Sumitra are caught in a web of ignorance and lies that lead to consequences that alters their life forever.

 Gandii Baat 3 Narrates Tales Of Love & Lust

-Speaking on the launch of the third season Sachin Mohite the Director of Gandii Baat 3 said, "Gandii Baat narrates tales of love and lust.
+Speaking on the launch of the third season, Sachin Mohite, the director of Gandii Baat 3 said, "Gandii Baat narrates tales of love and lust.
 I am extremely honoured and excited by the love and support our web-series has received from the audience.
 I am grateful to ALTBalaji for giving me a platform that lets a creator share stories that go beyond the societal stereotypes and convictions."

 Rishikesh On Gandii Baat 3